mehdiattar91/MTTML-Project/README.md

 Maxwell, R.M., Condon, L.E., Danesh-Yazdi, M., Bearup, L.A., 2019.
 Exploring source water mixing and transient residence time distributions of outflow and evapotranspiration with an integrated hydrologic model and Lagrangian particle tracking approach: Source water mixing and transient residence time distributions ET and Q. Ecohydrology, doi: 10.1002/eco.2042, 2018.
 # MTTML
 MTTML is a machine learning model based on Dynamic Feedforward Neural Network (DFNN).
 The model’s objective is to predict the Median Travel Time (MTT) in hydrological systems.
 The model uses different combinations of water balance variables, i.e., precipitation, streamflow, evapotranspiration, and water storage, to predict MTT.
 The model is further capable of deploying three optimization methods, that is, SFS, PSO, and GA, to find the optimal DFNN architecture.
 Use MATLAB 2018 or above to build MTTML.
 Users should not change the Directory Paths.
-The inputs of the MTTML model are:\
+The inputs of the MTTML model are:
 1. MTTML directory includes the main MTTML file in .m format and the “Initialization.txt” file where the model parameters are initialized in.\
 2. ParFlow-CLM input files: The input data must be in a MATLAB structure named “Data.mat”.
 The arrangement of this structure is:\
-  ▪	D.INPUTS: This file is the input of the DFNN model, which is a cell array of the sets of normalized water balance variables.
+    -	D.INPUTS: This file is the input of the DFNN model, which is a cell array of the sets of normalized water balance variables.
 For instance, if C1, C2, and C3 are three water-balance variables, D.INPUTS contains {{[C1(1); C2(1); C3(1)], [C1(2); C2(2); C3(2)], …, [C1(t); C2(t); C3(t)]}.\
-  ▪	D.TARGETS: This variable is the cell array of a watershed’s MTT time series that NaN values are omitted from it.\
+    -	D.TARGETS: This variable is the cell array of a watershed’s MTT time series that NaN values are omitted from it.\
-  ▪	D.MTT: This variable is the vector array of the actual watershed’s MTT time series that includes NaN values.\
+    -	D.MTT: This variable is the vector array of the actual watershed’s MTT time series that includes NaN values.\
 The “Initialization.txt” file contains the required initializations for the MTTML model.
 In summary,\
   ▪	Optimization Method: ‘SFS’, ‘GA’, or ‘PSO’.\
   ▪	SFS Optimization Parameters: SFS optimization method is merely used for DFNN’s with one hidden layer.\